husarion/ur-docker/README.md

 2. Click the red button in the lower-left corner of the GUI.
 3. Power on the robot and release the brakes.
 4. Change the robot mode to `local` (the upper right corner of the GUI).
 5. Go to `program` and run `external_control` URcap.
-If you use Onrobot RG2 gripper you shoud run `husarion_ext_control.urp` program.
+This URcap should be installed, but you should configure your installation so that the control unit is a computer with IP address `10.15.20.3` ([setup guide](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/install_urcap_e_series.md)). <br> If you use Onrobot RG2 gripper you shoud run `husarion_ext_control.urp` program.
 If it did not come with the robot then you can find it [here](https://github.com/husarion/ur-onrobot-rg2-docker/tree/main/ur-programs).
 Simply connect to the robot, for example, using `sftp` (`sftp root@10.15.20.4`, default password: `husarion`) and move them to the `/programs` folder
 6. Change the robot mode back to `remote`.
 7. On the internal computer, type:
     ```bash
     docker compose up -f compose.real-case.yaml
     ```
-8. In your browser, go to this [link](http://10.15.20.3:8080/vnc.html) and use Rviz to manipulate UR5e.
+8. In your browser, go to [10.15.20.3:8080/vnc.html](http://10.15.20.3:8080/vnc.html) and use Rviz to manipulate URxx.

 # Quick Start (Gazebo-classic Simulation)